jdpsc/tech-news-rag/training_pipeline/README.md

 Finetuning pipeline that:
 - Loads a pre-trained LLM (in this case Falcon-7B-Instruct)
-- Efficently finetunes it using [Hugging Face](https://huggingface.co) libraries
+- Efficiently fine-tunes it using [Hugging Face](https://huggingface.co) libraries
 - Logs the model experiments on [Comet-ML](https://www.comet.com), so that the best model can be registered and accessed later
 - Easily allows for training in the cloud (in case GPU access is needed)